lRENyaaa/Anti-Villager-Lag/README.md

+# Anti-Villager-Lag
-The fork of anti villager lag adds support for 1.17-1.19
+A fork of Anti-Villager-Lag adds support for 1.17-1.19